Size ranking: 28th

 Origin: The seven constellations of Johannes Hevelius

 Lynx fills a blank area of sky between Ursa Major and Auriga that is surprisingly large – greater in area than Gemini, for example – but apart from one third-magnitude star (Alpha Lyncis) it contains no stars brighter than fourth magnitude.
-Several of its stars had been listed by Ptolemy in his Almagest as lying among what he termed the ‘unformed’ stars outside Ursa Major.
+Six of its stars, all in the rear part of the constellation, had been listed by Ptolemy in his Almagest as lying among what he termed the ‘unformed’ stars outside Ursa Major.
+These stars can be seen on Albrecht Dürer’s northern celestial hemisphere chart of 1515.
 Earlier in the 17th century, the Dutch astronomer Petrus Plancius had made these stars part of his new constellation Jordanus, the river Jordan, but it was Hevelius’s alternative creation that endured.

 On his star atlas Firmamentum Sobiescianum Hevelius called the constellation Lynx, while in the accompanying star catalogue it is listed as ‘Lynx, sive Tigris’ (Lynx or Tiger).
 However, the illustration he presented does not look much like either animal.